Pregnancy Discrimination Attorney in Fort Bend Couty

 Pregnancy Discrimination Act

 It is illegal to discriminate against an employee who is pregnant or has a related medical condition under the Pregnancy Discrimination Act of 1978.
 An employer cannot refuse to hire or fire a woman because of her pregnancy-related condition as long as she is able to perform the major functions of her job.
 A woman cannot be fired, demoted, or denied a promotion because she is or may become pregnant.
 Employers must give pregnant women the same level of rights, benefits, and reinstatement privileges given to other workers who are temporarily disabled.

 Potential damages under Title VII and the Texas Labor Code’s anti-discrimination provisions for pregnancy discrimination are:

 Determining whether your employer is covered under Title VII or the Texas Labor Code’s anti-discrimination provisions can be complicated.
-To help you make this determination, you should contact our offices as soon as possible.
+The Law Office of Shane McClelland can help you make this determination.